 If you want to conduct research of a user’s experience of your app or product over an extended period of time, versus a one-time session, then a Diary Study is the right method for you.
 Diary Studies, aka longitudinal studies, are a great way to collect qualitative data through a user’s daily logs — in the user’s natural context — so that UX researchers, developers, and designers can study and learn from these daily interactions.

 Lookback serves as your data collector and single URL for a project.
 It’s the repository that your entire team can create and share time-stamped notes and highlights to surface insights during or after the study.
 You can use Lookback for your desktop or mobile Diary Studies to add strategic value to your practice.
 Here’s how:

 1. Decide how to structure your study, then create a project.

-Will each participant have their own project?
-Or do you want to collect all recordings in a single, global project?
-Each unique session will create a recording that saves itself, within the associated project, chronologically by date/time indicating the participants name or identifier.
+We suggest creating a unique SelfTest Round in your project for each participant.
+Of course, you might prefer that all participants upload their sessions to a single, global SelfTest Round.
+Each unique session will create a recording that saves itself, within the associated Round, chronologically by date/time indicating the participants name or identifier.
 Once you’ve decided the structure, create a project – same as you would for any study on Lookback.
-If you’re creating a multi-project Diary Study you will have to repeat project creation for each participant.

 2. Chose how to communicate the study’s instructions.